-Whether in a classroom or lab, on a construction site, at the office, or comfortably at home, immersive XR is revolutionizing the way people of all ages collaborate and learn.
-Attend sessions in XRDC’s Education & Training Track to learn how augmented, virtual, and mixed reality can make education and training more accessible, affordable, personalized, and engaging.
-Leave more informed, connected, and inspired, with new opportunities to leverage the growing investment and high adoption rate of immersive technologies in learning environments.
+Whether in a classroom or lab, in a factory or on a construction site, at the office or comfortably at home, immersive XR is revolutionizing the way people of all ages learn and collaborate.
+Attend conference sessions at XRDC to learn how augmented, virtual, and mixed reality make enterprise training and education of all kinds more accessible, affordable, personalized, and engaging.
+Gain insight and inspiration, and leave with new opportunities to leverage the growing investment and high adoption rate of immersive technologies in learning environments.

 AR and VR technologies could be extraordinarily disruptive to how training is performed.
 For the first time, students can be immersed in an environment that is easily deployable at low cost and without the dangers of real hardware.
 However, for broad adoption, there are challenges to overcome that entertainment applications can more easily avoid, such as density of environments and interaction haptics.
 This presentation provides an overview of various challenges facing AR/VR adoption in the training space and challenges attendees to develop solutions that could increase the overall AR/VR market.